misalisu-ai/3MTT-AI-ML-Project/README.md

 * **ROI Impact:** For every 1-unit increase in TV marketing spend, Sales are expected to increase by $3.56$ units ($\beta_1 = 3.5615$), while baseline organic sales when TV spend is zero do not statistically differ from zero ($p = 0.188$).
 * **Recommendation:** Reallocate underperforming budgets from Social Media and Radio directly into TV advertising to maximize overall business revenue, as the alternative channels display significant non-linear saturation patterns and high error dispersion.

+## Statistical Model Validation & Assumption Checking
+To satisfy the rigorous technical criteria for Ordinary Least Squares (OLS) regression, the model's underlying mathematical assumptions were explicitly verified using residual diagnostics (visualized completely within the accompanying notebook):

+* **Normality of Errors (Validated via Histogram & Normal Q-Q Plot):** The residual error distribution exhibits a symmetric, bell-shaped curve closely aligning with the Kernel Density Estimate (KDE) line.
+Furthermore, the **Normal Q-Q Plot** shows the sample quantiles falling precisely along the $45^\circ$ theoretical reference line with no heavy tails or curvature, validating that the errors are normally distributed ($p\text{-value for Jarque-Bera} = 0.985$).
+* **Homoscedasticity (Validated via Residuals vs. Fitted Plot):** The **Residuals vs. Fitted Values plot** reveals a uniform, random rectangular cloud of data points evenly distributed around the horizontal zero reference line.
+The total absence of any funnel, bow-tie, or patterned expansion confirms constant error variance across all predicted sales volumes.
+* **Independence of Residuals (Validated via Durbin-Watson):** The **Durbin-Watson statistic** yields a value of $1.998$.
+Being exceptionally close to the ideal benchmark of $2.0$, it mathematically proves the absolute absence of autocorrelation in the error terms.

 ## Environment Setup
 To run the Jupyter Notebook locally, ensure you have Python installed, then install the required dependencies: